How to Build a Resilient Managed OpenSearch Service

-Sending logs to OpenSearch can be done via Fluentd or Logstash; both are open-source data collectors, and Fluentd offers better performance with Kubernetes nodes.
+You can send logs to OpenSearch via Fluentd or Logstash; both are open-source data collectors, and Fluentd offers better performance with Kubernetes nodes.
 Other tools are also available.

-The behaviour of the Application performance management (APM) is to be verified in the long term; nothing prevents scaling resources vertically if necessary.
+The behavior of the application performance management (or APM) needs to be verified in the long term, but nothing prevents scaling resources vertically if necessary.

 - Two OpenSearch services

-- Configuring Fluentd to listen to syslog messages and forwarding it to our two OpenSearch services
+Configure Fluentd to listen to syslog messages and forward them to our two OpenSearch services:

 <source> @type syslog port 5140 tag system </source> <match **> @type opensearch host my-first-opensearch-exoscale-e3c9e78d-a5c6-4727-9c23-90c0a4c23c7c.aivencloud.com port 21699 scheme https ssl_verify false index_name fluentd user avnadmin password xxxxx </match> <match **> @type opensearch host my-second-opensearch-exoscale-e3c9e78d-a5c6-4727-9c23-90c0a4c23c7c.aivencloud.com port 21699 scheme https ssl_verify false index_name fluentd user avnadmin password xxxx </match>

 When the setup of your instance is completed, you can connect to your OpenSearch dashboard with the dashboard URI, user and password.

 Create an index pattern in your OpenSearch Service.
 See our webinar on OpenSearch and GDPR-compliant use of DBaaS at around the 39-minute mark for a walkthrough.